Research news

 December 12, 2025

 University of Alaska Fairbanks researcher Matthew Wooller and a large international team have studied the remains of more than 300 mammoths during the past three years.
-None of them have delivered a journey quite like samples UAMN3760 and UAMN3724.
+None has delivered a journey quite like samples UAMN3760 and UAMN3724.

 Alaska climate report: November anything but normal